I am a mom of three and ran a food and parenting blog for several years.

 I am in tears as I write this post.
 I spent weeks debating whether I actually wanted to publish this story, but in the end, I decided that it needed to be done.
 I don't like to hide my thoughts and emotions, even when they're bad.

 Married moms scare me because they force me to evaluate the dark, ugly thoughts that occasionally creep into my mind.
-I alternate between feelings of jealous, insecurity, and sadness when I think about how easily marriage seems to come to some people.
+I alternate between feelings of jealousy, insecurity, and sadness when I think about how easily marriage seems to come to some people.
 I find myself wondering why none of my significant others ever loved me enough to commit to a lifetime of love.
 I question whether I'm being too picky when new guys come my way.
 I worry that maybe there's just nobody for me and I'm meant to be alone forever.
 I beg God to send me a faithful, loving husband who can help me raise my children.

 I have a good life.
 I have a hectic writing career that I enjoy (well, most of the time), and I have 3 wonderful kids.
 I have a vehicle that runs, and my fridge and pantry are filled with healthy, delicious food.
 I have friends who are always happy to listen when I need an ear, even if they haven't seen me in forever.